core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If the client intends to keep the long exchange active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the request, and retain it until the long exchange is terminated.
 Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored 'kid' parameter value associated with the long exchange and the corresponding request.

-* If the client intends to keep the long exchange active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), then the following applies.
+* If the client intends to keep the long exchange active beyond a possible change of ID Context following a group rekeying , then the following applies.

    -  The client MUST store the value of the 'kid context' parameter from the request, and retain it until the long exchange is terminated.
 Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored 'kid context' parameter value associated with the long exchange and the corresponding request.